Vision & Mission

 Our staff has a wide range of scientific backgrounds, enabling the provision of expertise across a range of scientific, technological and engineering disciplines.
 Academic staff collaborate closely with users and researchers throughout the University’s three colleges, and the work of the ACMM has a strong academic component.
 Staff provide academic and technical guidance to users on their projects and are expected to provide leadership in the development, introduction and application of characterisation techniques.

 Academic staff affiliated with the centre maintain their own substantial programs, supported by competitive funding from both research councils, agencies and the community, particularly industry.
 They supervise research students and publish research outcomes of quality and quantity consistent with international benchmarks.
 One of the most important agencies of our research programs is postgraduate studentships and postdoctoral fellowships.

-In addition to PhD research studentships and postdoctoral fellowships, conducted in the host Schools of the academic staff, the centre offers research training in microscopy and microanalysis; specialised undergraduate coursework modules for the University’s BSc and BE degree programs; targeted fee-for-service training programs for the community, in particular industry; and special workshops and conferences.
+The centre offers research training in microscopy and microanalysis for post graduates and researchers; targeted fee-for-service training programs for undergraduate coursework, the community, and industry; and special workshops and conferences.